TeeMesnch/HTTP-server/README.md

 A somewhat minimal HTTP server implemented in C#.
 It can handle basic HTTP requests and should be able to serve static files.
-The python file can be used instead of something like curl.
+The python file can be used instead of something like curl though with some big limitations.

 .net 9.0
 C# 13